Russel88/DAtest/README.md

 **Note:**

-As ANCOM and SAMseq do not output p-values, AUC for "anc" and "sam" is based on pseudo p-values.
-They are calculated from the statistics/scores as these are perfectly ranked according to detection/significance calling.
-FPR is also based on pseudo p-values for "anc" and "sam", but as these cannot be adjusted as nominal p-values, FPR for these methods is the final false discovery rate and we should expect an FPR close to 0 for these two methods, unless you are willing to accept some false positives.
+As ANCOM and SAMseq do not output p-values, FPR for these methods is the final false discovery rate and we should expect an FPR close to 0 for these two methods, unless you are willing to accept some false positives.
 This can be tuned with the `sig`/`multcorr` ("anc") and `fdr.output` ("sam") arguments.

 P-values for baySeq are defined as 1 - posterior likelihoods.
+Therefore, features with posterior likelihood higher than 95% are called significant.

 #### *High AUC, but Spike.detect.rate is 0.000?!*